CarlosJoseArroyo005/testgit_005/Readme.txt

-i like turtles and dogs
+i like turtles and dogs also spiders